Adopt a Baby in Oregon

 Your adoption wait time can vary for many reasons, but primarily due to your openness to potential birth mothers, your openness to post-adoption contact with the prospective birth family and the personal preferences of each expectant mother searching for an adoptive family.

-But for 75 percent of families who adopt a child through American Adoptions, placement happens within 1 to 12 months after their adoption profile becomes active on our website, so the wait is shorter than with other agencies.
+But for 75 percent of families who adopt a child through American Adoptions, placement happens on an average of 12 months, so the wait is shorter than with other agencies.

 Step 5: Finalize Your Adoption in Oregon